ngaut/stackvm/spec.md

     "seq_no": 0,
     "type": "reasoning",
     "parameters": {
-      "chain_of_thoughts": "To find the population of the capital city of the third largest neighboring country of France by area, we will:\n1.
-Retrieve a list of France's neighboring countries.\n2.
-Retrieve the area of each neighboring country.\n3.
-Use the LLM to determine the third largest country by area.\n4.
-Find the capital city of that country.\n5.
-Retrieve the population of the capital city.\n6.
-Compile the final answer."
+      "chain_of_thoughts": "To answer this question, we will:\n1.
+Determine the latest stable version of TiDB.\n2.
+Retrieve general information about the latest TiDB from the knowledge graph.\n3.
+Use the vector database to find relevant performance optimization techniques for the latest version.\n4.
+Retrieve specific e-commerce related optimizations from the knowledge graph.\n5.
+Combine and synthesize the information using the LLM.\n6.
+Compile the final answer.", "dependency_analysis": "Step 2 depends on Step 1.\nStep 3 depends on Step 1.\nStep 5 depends on Steps 2, 3, and 4.\nStep 6 depends on Step 5."
     }
   },
   {
     "seq_no": 1,
     "type": "retrieve_knowledge_graph",
     "parameters": {
-      "query": "List all countries that share a border with France.", "output_var": "neighboring_countries"
+      "query": "What is the latest stable version of TiDB?", "output_var": "latest_tidb_version"
     }
   },
   {
     "seq_no": 2,
-    "type": "retrieve_knowledge_graph",
-    "parameters": {
-      "query": "Provide the area in square kilometers for each of these countries: {{neighboring_countries}}.", "output_var": "country_areas"
-    }
-  },
-  {
-    "seq_no": 3,
     "type": "condition",
     "parameters": {
-      "prompt": "Do we have area data for all neighboring countries?
-Respond with 'true' or 'false'.", "context": null,
+      "prompt": "Was a specific latest stable version of TiDB found?
+Answer 'true' or 'false'.", "context": "Latest TiDB version: {{latest_tidb_version}}",
       "true_branch": [
         {
-          "seq_no": 4,
+          "seq_no": 3,
-          "type": "llm_generate",
+          "type": "retrieve_knowledge_graph",
           "parameters": {
-            "prompt": "Given the following countries and their areas: {{country_areas}}, list them in descending order by area and identify the third largest country.", "context": null,
-            "output_var": "third_largest_country"
+            "query": "What are the key features and improvements in TiDB version {{latest_tidb_version}}?", "output_var": "tidb_info"
           }
         }
       ],
       "false_branch": [
         {
-          "seq_no": 5,
+          "seq_no": 4,
-          "type": "llm_generate",
+          "type": "retrieve_embedded_chunks",
           "parameters": {
-            "prompt": "Some area data is missing for the countries: {{neighboring_countries}}.
-Based on general knowledge, which is the third largest country by area among France's neighbors?", "context": null,
+            "embedding_query": "Latest TiDB version and its key features", "top_k": 3,
-            "output_var": "third_largest_country"
+            "output_var": "tidb_info"
           }
         }
       ]
     }
   },
   {
-    "seq_no": 6,
+    "seq_no": 5,
-    "type": "retrieve_knowledge_graph",
+    "type": "retrieve_embedded_chunks",
     "parameters": {
-      "query": "What is the capital city of {{third_largest_country}}?", "output_var": "capital_city"
+      "embedding_query": "TiDB {{latest_tidb_version}} performance optimization techniques",
+      "top_k": 5,
+      "output_var": "performance_techniques"
     }
   },
   {
-    "seq_no": 7,
+    "seq_no": 6,
-    "type": "retrieve_embedded_chunks",
+    "type": "retrieve_knowledge_graph",
     "parameters": {
-      "embedding_query": "Population data for {{capital_city}}.",
-      "top_k": 3,
-      "output_var": "population_data"
+      "query": "What are specific considerations for optimizing TiDB {{latest_tidb_version}} for e-commerce applications?", "output_var": "ecommerce_optimizations"
     }
   },
   {
-    "seq_no": 8,
+    "seq_no": 7,
     "type": "llm_generate",
     "parameters": {
-      "prompt": "Based on the following information: {{population_data}}, what is the current population of {{capital_city}}?
-Provide only the number.", "context": null,
+      "prompt": "Based on the following information for TiDB version {{latest_tidb_version}}:\n1.
+TiDB Overview: {{tidb_info}}\n2.
+General Performance Techniques: {{performance_techniques}}\n3.
+E-commerce Specific Optimizations: {{ecommerce_optimizations}}\n\nProvide a comprehensive list of best practices for optimizing TiDB performance for a high-volume e-commerce application.
+Organize the recommendations into categories such as schema design, indexing, query optimization, and infrastructure scaling.
+Ensure that all recommendations are applicable to TiDB version {{latest_tidb_version}}.", "context": null,
-      "output_var": "population_number"
+      "output_var": "final_recommendations"
     }
   },
   {
-    "seq_no": 9,
+    "seq_no": 8,
     "type": "assign",
     "parameters": {
-      "value": "The population of {{capital_city}}, the capital of {{third_largest_country}}—the third largest neighboring country of France by area—is approximately {{population_number}}.", "var_name": "final_answer"
+      "value": "Best practices for optimizing TiDB {{latest_tidb_version}} performance for a high-volume e-commerce application:\n\n{{final_recommendations}}", "var_name": "final_answer"
     }
   }
 ]

-## 9. Error Handling and Adjustments
-If an instruction fails (e.g., due to invalid parameters or runtime errors), the VM logs the error.
-The VM may attempt to adjust the plan based on the errors by requesting a new plan from the LLM.
-To assist in adjustments, ensure that error messages are informative and that the plan is structured to allow for retries or alternative strategies.